spencerhakim/SpencerHakimNET/README.md

 #### Usage and Tips
 - See [DWM_THUMBNAIL_PROPERTIES on MSDN](http://msdn.microsoft.com/en-us/library/windows/desktop/aa969502%28v=vs.85%29.aspx) for more info on the configuration properties.
 - `DWMThumbnail.SourceArea` defaults to `Rectangle.Empty` (value of `0,0,0,0`), which is interpreted as setting the `SourceArea` to a rectangle the size returned by [DwmQueryThumbnailSourceSize](http://msdn.microsoft.com/en-us/library/windows/desktop/aa969520%28v=vs.85%29.aspx) (more or less the full size of the window, depending on `SourceClientAreaOnly`)

+## UnitTests
+As its name would imply, unit tests for my code.
+Nothing is really in this yet, I'll get around to it (I know, I'm awful).